 Transactional Health Care

-- Advises health care providers—and financial institutions investing in health care companies—on planning, structuring, and negotiation of health care transactions (mergers, acquisitions, joint ventures), business arrangements, and strategic partnerships, including transactions involving health systems, independent practice associations, and accountable care organizations
+- Advises health care providers, including health systems, hospitals, ambulatory surgery centers (ASCs), nursing homes, long-term care facilities, and home health companies—and the financial institutions investing in health care companies—on the planning, structuring, and negotiation of health care transactions (mergers, acquisitions, and joint ventures), business arrangements, and strategic partnerships, including transactions involving health systems, IPAs, and ACOs

 - Counsels clients on for-profit and not-for-profit governance considerations, including preparation of governing documents (shareholder agreements, bylaws) and provides real-time advice and participation on board and shareholder meetings